 Unreal strategies would lead to failure

-President of the Association of Energy Sector Specialists and Power Engineers Milun Babić, also a member of the Academy of Engineering Sciences of Serbia, said strategic documents must realistically address the possibilities for the system or that new and radical changes would become necessary.
+President of the Assembly of the Association of Energy Sector Specialists and Power Engineers Milun Babić, also a member of the Academy of Engineering Sciences of Serbia, said strategic documents must realistically address the possibilities for the system or that new and radical changes would become necessary.
 Such a scenario will lead to “stress, failure and the loss of energy,” he asserted.

 If Serbia and the region don’t join the European Green Deal, the air will remain polluted and affect health and productivity, on top of the consequences of lagging behind the surrounding regions’ development and in European integration, Babić said.
 He listed some twenty laws in Serbia that need to be changed and added several new ones that are necessary.